maribelcuales/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 3. In 1-2 sentences, define end to end testing.

+End to end testing is writing out a series of tests that will test out all the activities and events that a user might do on the website.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.